Carnival season is in full swing, and if you're contemplating indulging in a king cake this year, this guide is for you.

 317 N. 76th St., (414) 299-3180

-Black Shoe Bakery will be whipping up 16-inch oval king cakes decorated with purple, green, and gold sugar and icing, Mardi Gras beads and a baby hidden inside.
-Cakes will be sold for $24 (plus tax) and must be pre-ordered with at least 48 hours notice.
-Orders can be placed online, with pick-up dates between Feb.
-21 and March 5.
+This year, Black Shoe Bakery will be whipping up king cakes in both 9-inch and 12-inch sizes.
+The cakes are decorated with purple, green, and gold sugar and icing, Mardi Gras beads and a baby hidden inside.
+Pre-orders will be accepted online through the Black Shoe store for pick-up on Friday Feb.
+5; or through Maxie's catering site (with two days notice) with pick-up through Feb.
+16.

 6901 W. North Ave., (414) 258-5282

 Cranky Al’s in Wauwatosa has made it an annual tradition to bake up king cakes for enjoyment on Fat Tuesday, and this year is no different.
-Pre-orders are highly recommended for the cakes, which come in two types, traditional and doughnut for $30.
-All cakes will be available for pick-up on Tuesday, March 5.
+In fact, this year, they will be serving up their usual cakes made with sweet Danish dough and filled with cinnamon and sugar, along with king cake doughnuts.
+Both cakes and doughnuts will sell for $30 each.
+Pre-orders can be placed for both the cakes and the doughnuts online, beginning on Jan.
+15. All will be available for pick-up on Fat Tuesday, Feb.
+16.

 4. Grebe’s Bakery

 Grebe’s bakery will also offer king cakes.
 The cakes will be available for purchase in the week leading up to Fat Tuesday (Feb.
 16).
 Pre-orders for the cakes can be made by calling the bakery.

 239 N. Main St., Thiensville